damianfrench/General-Physics/Writeup_plan.md

 highlighting the pertubations that propogate at speeds that depend on a local density.
 This forms shock waves that act as density discontinuities; defining the LWR model as a whole.

 With the waves characteristics descibed by the LWR-Greenshields model, it becomes posible to determine how traffic density evolves with time.
 Prediciting the behaviour and estimaring travel time between two given points requires a numerical solution of the PDE shown above.
-The Cell Transition Model (CTM) provides a framework using discrete cells, meaning real traffic data can be applied to the LWR model, acting as a numerical solution to the characteristic wave behaviour.
+The Cell Transmission Model (CTM) provides a framework using discrete cells, meaning real traffic data can be applied to the LWR model, acting as a numerical solution to the characteristic wave behaviour.

 # CTM MODEL